 (starred entries indicate ones that I’ve already tried)

 Don’t fall prey to the latest fads.
-We have way more money, technology, and possessions than we did in the 1950s and 1960s, yet are less happy now than we were then.
+We Americans have much more money, technology, and possessions than we did in the 1950s and 1960s, yet are less happy now than we were then.
 People with the newest technological fad do not have better lives as a result.
 The latest toy gets boring just as fast as the old ones.
 Resist the temptation of advertising or the need to measure up to everyone else.

 Many of these gift ideas came from Buy Nothing Christmas, a movement begun by Mennonites who wish to celebrate life.
-You can find numerous suggestions for how to celebrate Christmas, alternative gift ideas, etc. on their website.
+You can find suggestions for how to celebrate Christmas, alternative gift ideas, etc. on their website.

 I believe that modern Christmas does more to drive people away from relationship with God than it brings people to Him.
 That’s sad because Christmas should be a reminder of the enormous step God took to come into relationship with us.
-Do what you can to help yourself and the people you love come closer to God this Christmas – and to get material possessions out of the way.
+Do what you can to help yourself and the people you love come closer to God this Christmas – and get material possessions out of the way.